 Following the old adage about putting a finger in just about every pie, Intel has several other growing fields it’s invested in alongside virtual reality.
 One of these fields is the rapidly growing industry of eSports ‒ a field that Intel sees growing because of VR, not just alongside it.

-This year’s world championship series in Katowice, Poland marked Intel’s 11th season in sponsoring the Electronic Sports League (ESL) sanctioned tournament.
+This year’s Intel Extreme Masters world championship series in Katowice, Poland marked Intel’s 11th season in sponsoring the Electronic Sports League (ESL) sanctioned tournament.
 A prize pool of $650,000 was awarded to the world’s best Counter-Strike: Global Offensive, League of Legends, and StarCraft II players as over 173,000 fans rooted on their favs in person in Katowice’s Spodek stadium.
-A whopping 46 million online viewers joined in the cheers online, making it one of in eSports history.
+A whopping 46 million online viewers joined in the cheers online, making it one of the most-watched events in eSports history.

 "Intel Extreme Masters Katowice shattered all expectations with record breaking attendance and viewership," says Frank Soqui, general manager of Intel’s virtual reality and gaming group.